dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/kanban-board.md

 Explanation: The Kanban Board interfaces with the product backlog by pulling tasks, usually based on their priority, from the backlog into the board.
 This ensures that the work on the board reflects current priorities and needs.

 Question: What does the accumulation of tasks in a specific column of a Kanban Board typically indicate?
-A: The team is efficiently managing their workload.
+A: The team is efficiently managing their workload at that stage.
 B: There is a bottleneck in the workflow at that stage.
 C: The project is ahead of schedule.
 D: The WIP limits for that column need to be increased.